kwolsink/mix-with-me/README.md

 # Mix with me!

-A app for musicians to connect!
+A app for musicians to connect! (currently WIP)